Conservatism in North America: Caribbean

 The main conservative political body in the Caribbean is the Caribbean Democrat Union (CDU) which was formed in 1986 by Anglo-Caribbean leaders to unify conservative political parties in the region.
 The CDP is a suborganization of the International Democrat Union (IDU).
 In Beyond a Boundary, C. L. R. James argues that the influence of cricket and English literature have been instrumental in strengthening conservativism in the Caribbean.

 Cuba

 In the early 20th century, the concept of conservatism was not well-defined in Cuban politics.
 In 1913, Mario García Menocal became the third President of Cuba and the first Cuban president representing the Conservative Party of Cuba when the Liberal Party of Cuba split between supporters of Alfredo Zayas y Alfonso and supporters of José Miguel Gómez.
 Still, the conservative-liberal distinction fails to address many of the major political issues in Cuban governmental history.

-Though Cuba's government remains ideologically communist, evangelical churches have allowed the growth of conservative ideas and groups within religious institutions.
+Although Cuba's government remains ideologically communist, evangelical churches have allowed the growth of conservative ideas and groups within religious institutions.
 Many of these churches influence debates on civil liberties such as abortion and LGBT rights.